andersonlimas/selecao/README.md

 6. Networking Event  -> Start After 4pm and Before or at 5pm
 7. Common Lecture    -> duration on your own title in Minutes
 8. Lightning Lecture -> duration of 5 minutes

+## Steps

+- [x] Extract all proposal lectures from some file_path
+- [x] Create Lectures from the extracted result from the list_proposals service
+- [x] Add Lectures for Morning or Afternoon Session
+- [ ] Create a Track with 2 Sessions
+- [ ] Show the Organized List of Lectures in your correct Session

 ---